makerdiary/python-keyboard/docs/getting-started.md

 # Get started with M60 Keyboard

 M60 is a compact keyboard.
-It has a keymap composed of multiple layers, which is [similar to TMK Keyboard](https://github.com/tmk/tmk_keyboard/blob/master/tmk_core/doc/keymap.md).
-By default, No.0 layer is used:
+It has a keymap composed of multiple layers, [similar to TMK Keyboard](https://github.com/tmk/tmk_keyboard/blob/master/tmk_core/doc/keymap.md).
+By default, layer number 0 is used, which includes a normal key map:

 ![](https://gitee.com/makerdiary/python-keyboard/raw/resource/img/layer0.svg)

 ## Keymap

-As the 60% keyboard lacks a lot of keys such as F1~F12 and arrow keys, <kbd>Fn</kbd> is used to activate a new layer.
+As the 60% keyboard lacks a lot of keys such as F1~F12 and arrow keys, <kbd>Fn</kbd> is used to activate a second layer, layer number 1.

 By default, holding <kbd>Fn</kbd> down activates the following functions: